Judgment concerning Bulgaria - ECHR

 Judgment concerning Bulgaria

-In the case of Krachunova v.
-Bulgaria the Court held that there had been a violation of the prohibition of slavery and forced labour.
+In the case of Mestan v.
+Bulgaria the Court held that there had been a violation of the freedom of expression.

 The case concerned an administrative sanction imposed on the leader of a political party – traditionally supported by voters belonging to the Turkish minority in Bulgaria – who was a candidate in the 2013 Bulgarian parliamentary elections, for speaking in Turkish while campaigning for election.
 The Bulgarian authorities took the view that he had breached the Bulgarian Electoral Code.